Murray Valley Football Netball League

-Origins
+The league was born out of the ashes of the Riverland Independent Football League, which, after disassociating from the Riverland Football League following the conclusion of the 2022 season, combined with the Riverland Independent Netball Association to create a new administration and competition.

+History

 The origins of this league came in 1909 when Lyrup, Renmark Town and Fairview Rovers founded the Murray Football Association.
-The Lyrup (then Saints, Now Lions) won the first ever premiership.
+Lyrup won the first ever premiership.

 The competition reformed in 1919 as the Upper Murray Football Association and in 1923 split into A and B grade competitions.
-In 1952 the Association became the Upper Murray Football League, the same name as the Upper Murray Football League based around Corryong, Victoria.
+In 1952, the Association became the Upper Murray Football League (UMFL), not to be confused with the league of the same name located around Corryong, Victoria.

-The league's A Grade changed its name in 1972 to the Riverland Football League, with the B Grade changing its name to Riverland Independent Football League.
+In 1971, the league's B Grade division split out into its own competition as the Riverland Independent B-Grade Football Association.
+It was renamed the Riverland Independent Football League (RIFL) the following season, while the UMFL underwent its own renaming to the Riverland Football League.

-Ramco joined the RIFL in 2009 from the Mid Murray Football Association, as did Blanchetown/Swan Reach in 2010, and the MMFA disbanded.
+Ramco joined the RIFL in 2009 from the Mid Murray Football Association (MMFA), as did Blanchetown/Swan Reach in 2010, and the MMFA disbanded.